harness/developer-hub/kb/platform/harness-platform-faqs.md

 A delegate name is a unique identifier for a registered delegate in Harness Manager, while delegate tags are descriptors that are added to the delegate before the registration process.
 All delegates with the tag are selected when a tag is common for two or more delegates.

-### Is there a way to reset the delegate custom metrics?

-No, all metrics reset when you restart the delegate.

 ### Why aren't new delegates considered during task execution, leading to potential inefficiencies in scaling for matrix/parallel deployments?

 Tasks currently poll for delegates at the start, and if initial delegates are unavailable, they won't be redirected to new ones created by scaling policies.
 The system broadcasts to eligible delegates determined during task processing.
 However, not repolling for available delegates during task execution may limit true "task-based scaling for Kubernetes delegates."
 Consideration for dynamically scaling with new delegates during ongoing tasks could enhance efficiency.

-### Does Harness have a Grafana dashboard in SMP to monitoring delegate tasks?
+### Does Harness have a Grafana dashboard in SMP to monitor delegate tasks?

 No, these dashboards are not available in SMP yet.

-### Can I set an auto cleanup TTL for disconnected delegates to disappear from the user UI?
+### Can I set an auto cleanup TTL to remove disconnected delegates from the UI?

 The TTL (Time To Live) for legacy delegates is set to 7 days.
-In the case of immutable delegates, deletion occurs automatically upon delegate shutdown.
+For delegates with an immutable image type, deletion occurs automatically upon delegate shutdown.

 ### What is the impact of having one less delegate instance during a task with a long terminationGracePeriodSeconds for reasons other than upgrades?